Close up of a brain scan coloured in blue and yellow

 If you are a current Oxford student and you would like to remain at your current Oxford college, you should check whether it is listed below.
 If it is, you should indicate this preference when you apply.
 If not, you should contact your college office to ask whether they would be willing to make an exception.
 Further information about staying at your current college can be found in our Application Guide.

-However, all of the following colleges do accept students on the MSc in Neuroscience:
+The following colleges accept students on the MSc in Neuroscience:

 Before you apply